godotengine/godot-docs/tutorials/scripting/gdscript/warnings/int_as_enum_without_match.rst

     func _ready():
         var my_var = 3 as MyEnum  # Will now correspond to MyEnum.THREE.

-Remember that while Godot will assign integer values to enum members by default, you can also explicitly define their corresponding values:
+Remember that, while Godot will assign integer values to enum members by default, you can also explicitly define their corresponding values:

 .. code-block::